noahehall/theBookOfNoah/algorithms.md

   - algorithms can see multiple presentations
     - recursive vs iterative
   - elements of all algorithms
     - describe the problem
     - create a series of steps to solve the problem

-  - `data`
-    - to create a solution you need data on which to base a conslusion
-    - the size and complexity of data sources can greatly affect the solution resolution
-    - humans think about dta in nonspecific ways and apply various rules to the  same data to tunderstand it in ways that computers never can
-    - computers view of data is structued, simple, uncompromising, and uncreative
-      - you have to consider data from the computers point of view when using algorithms
-      - computers only see ones and zeros
-      - a large part of algorithms is making the data appear in a form that the computer dan use when using the algorithm to find a solution to an issue
-      -
   - algorithms have two main perspectives
     - issues - problems tha tyou need to solve
       - can describe the desired output of an algorithm